leonghui/gwr-feed/README.md

     - number of weeks to look ahead: `http://<host>/?from=BHM&to=EUS&weeks=2`
     - or any combination of the above

+Note: set a longer timeout on your feed reader if you use the 'weeks' option

 E.g.
 ```
 Train prices from MAN (Manchester Piccadilly) to PAD (London Paddington) at 9pm: